 Unpredictable rain has an adverse effect on jasmine.
 The recent harvest produced a low yield.
 Jasmine absolute is sought after by the fragrance industry and produces two variants grandiflorum and sambac.
-Major plantations of jasmine are found in halt the constantly fluctuating prices.
-The southern parts of India.
+Major plantations of jasmine are found in southern parts of India.